Beyond problems with yourself and others, society can often be aligned against you.

 - Even when you’re incarcerated together, you have a chance to collude against the authorities if you’re patient and creative.

-- The most significant means of fighting back is raising awareness to everyone else about the injustices.
+- The most significant means of fighting back is raising awareness among everyone else about the injustices.

 - If people have been heavily indoctrinated or are terribly afraid, your ideas will be a trend that may only become powerful after you’ve become a martyr for the cause.